 Interested in running your own event during the week or working with others to create a local creativity and wellbeing festival?
 We will give you all the support and resources you need to create successful events that encourage participation in arts and cultural activities.

 Events run during the week can be aimed at any age, it can be around accessing and enjoying arts and culture or taking part.
-Exhibitions, workshops, conferences, walks and training are all welcome.

 The events must take place within the festival 18- 24th May.
 Although we know that taking part in any culture or creative activity is good for your health and wellbeing we ask that events in the festival have a specific focus on this aspect.